adam-bots-tech/piker-bot/README.md

 ## Features
 - Reads queued trades from a Google spreadsheet in my Google drive and adds them to local sqlite3 database
 - Heartbeat pulses every minute and checks the price on stocks being traded.
-- Bot purchases the stock when it falls below the entry price while still being above the stop loss.
+- Bot purchases the stock when it falls below the entry price while still being above the stop loss and the closing price from the previous heartbeat pulse.
+	- This is to ensure the stock is bought when a potential upwards trend has started.
+Does not buy if the stock goes straight down from the entry price to the stop loss.
 - Bot will sell the stock when the stop loss is hit.
-- When the exit price is hit, bot will implement a 2% trailing stop loss until the stop loss is hit and the stock is sold for a profit.
+If the exit price is hit, it will wait until the price drops below the closing price from the previous heartbeat pulse.
+	- No point in selling if the stock is just going up with every heartbeat pulse.
+We wait for a shift in trend to sell.
 - As the trade progreses, the bot automatically updates the sqlite3 database and the trade journal in Google Drive.
 - Builds as a docker image and automatically begins pulsing when run in a container.